shizuo-kaji/CubicalRipser_3dim/README.md

 ## Difference with the original version
+- the old (original) version is available at https://github.com/CubicalRipser/CubicalRipser_3dim
 - cleaned up/optimised codes (much less memory footprint, much faster for certain data; sometimes more than 100 times.)
 - Python friendly: see the Jupyter Notebook example found under the demo directory.
 - virtually infinite input size (compared to 510x510x510)